About

 Erin Reinholtz

-She began her art education as a child and graduated with a BFA in Studio Art and a minor in Psychology from Northern Illinois University, followed by a Master's in Counseling Art Therapy from Adler University in Chicago.
+Her formal art education began at age 11, and Erin earned a BFA in Studio Art and a minor in Psychology from Northern Illinois University, followed by a Master's in Arts in Counseling and Art Therapy from Adler University in Chicago.
+She then worked as an Art Therapist in Illinois and California before moving to Michigan with her husband in 2011.

 Erin has exhibited her paintings in many juried and group shows.
 Her work is part of numerous private collections around North America, and public collections including Corewell Health in Michigan, Buffalo Grove High School in Illinois, and Farm Bureau in Lowell, Michigan.

 When not painting, she can be found exploring the outdoors, cozied up with a book, or hanging out with her family and pets.
-She loves bad jokes, good adventures, and deep conversations and tries to live each day with gratitude.
+She loves bad jokes, good adventures, and deep conversations and tries to live each day with intention and gratitude.